Lesson 1: Create and query database objects

 -- Returns only two of the records in the table SELECT ProductID, ProductName, Price, ProductDescription FROM dbo.Products WHERE ProductID < 60 GO

 Pricecolumn.
-Columns that have been changed in this way will not have a name unless you provide one by using the
+Columns that have been changed in this way won't have a name unless you provide one by using the

 -- Returns ProductName and the Price including a 7% tax -- Provides the name CustomerPays for the calculated column SELECT ProductName, Price * 1.07 AS CustomerPays FROM dbo.Products GO

-For information about some functions that you can use to work with data in SELECT statements, see the following topics:
+For information about some functions that you can use to work with data in SELECT statements, see the following articles: